TodWulff/V2.2526_Config/README.md

 FYSA (24Feb2022): Be advised that these configs are a big Work In Process (WIP).
 The printer is a new build in Nov 2021.
 Further, I recently added a 12-cart ERCF with ERCPs.
-And, commensurate with the ERCF, I have migrated over to Prusa Slicer from Cura Slicer (which I have used for years), so I am working to massage these config files to conform to the workflow that I had initially established with Cura.
+And, commensurate with the ERCF, I have migrated over to Prusa Slicer from Cura Slicer (which I have used for years), so I am working to massage these config files to conform to the work-flow that I had initially established with Cura.
 Just so y'all know about same...
 Usual disclaimers apply.
 YMMV. blah blah blah.

 DISCLAIMER: I am not at fault if your use of these info/data/code/macros/configs result in injury/damage/issues/etc.